BioHackAcademy/SyllabusDeprecated/bha6/class/7/index.md

 This week we'll focus on bioinformatics and the centrifuge.

-We’ll also try to isolate our first biomaterial using centrifugatino.
+We’ll also try to isolate our first biomaterial using centrifugation.

 ## Schedule